astro-fusion/astro-blogs/17_Ashtakavarga/170506_Ashtakavarga_in_Annual_Charts.md

 ---
-title: "Ashtakavarga in Annual Charts"
+title: Ashtakavarga in Annual Charts
 description: |
   "Application techniques for using Ashtakavarga in Varshaphala-yearly"
 pubDate: "2025-03-07"